zhenliatbrown/MESO-DPD_LAMMPS/doc/src/Errors_messages.rst

    on a particular processor.
 The pairwise cutoff is too short or the atoms are too far apart to make a valid improper.

-*Improper atoms %d %d %d %d missing on proc %d at step %ld* One or more of 4 atoms needed to compute a particular improper are missing on this processor.
-Typically this is because the pairwise cutoff is set too short or the improper has blown apart and an atom is too far away.

-*Improper atoms missing on proc %d at step %ld*
-   One or more of 4 atoms needed to compute a particular improper are missing on this processor.
-Typically this is because the pairwise cutoff is set too short or the improper has blown apart and an atom is too far away.

 *Improper coeff for hybrid has invalid style*
    Improper style hybrid uses another improper style as one of its coefficients.
 The improper style used in the improper_coeff command